RichardOtter/RichardOtter.github.io/SourceTemplate/ST_info_Ancestry.md

 ## Template details

-These contain the template name, an optional description , and the sentences to be used to form the footnotes. etc.
+The template contain the template name, an optional description, the filed names, hints, and the sentences to be used to form the footnotes. etc.

 ```text
 Source Template= _Ancestry -L